 Things to Consider

 What this study does not account for is the breakdown of leisure time, specifically with regard to family caretaking duties.
-While it is an important responsibility and passion for many, it is also a form of uncompensated labor.
+While it is an important responsibility and passion for many, it is also a form of uncompensated labour.